The island of Koh Rong Samloem is still Cambodia’s best-kept secret.

 When staying in M’Pay Bay, there are many budget-friendly accommodation options to choose from.

-Accommodations on M’Pay Bay are generally cheaper than on Saracen Bay with private bungalows starting from$15-$20 per night — prices, of course, will go up during peak season (November to May).
+Accommodations on M’Pay Bay are generally cheaper than on Saracen Bay with private bungalows starting from $15-$20 per night — prices, of course, will go up during peak season (November to May).

 Watch the orange glow of the distant sunset

-Once you’ve arrived into Sunset Beach, you’ll be met with a gorgeous 800-metre strip of golden sand with the sea’s amazing crystal blue colours running alongside it.
+You’ll be met with a gorgeous 800-metre strip of golden sand with the sea’s amazing crystal blue colours running alongside it.
 The strip of sand also offers a beach volleyball net for all you competitive adventurers out there.

 Accommodation on Sunset Beach

-Once you arrive, you’ll be met with five beautiful places to stay and watch the orange hue of the sun blaze over the stunning beachfront.
+You’ll be met with five beautiful places to stay and watch the orange hue of the sun blaze over the stunning beachfront.

 To the north side of the beach, you have Huba Huba.
-This relaxed, almost hippy-ish place features beach tents and simple accommodation with shared bathrooms, as well as a beach volleyball area, a cocktail bar, and a cool little chill-out lounge complete with sand under your feet.
-The average price per night is roughly $5-$25.
+This relaxed, almost hippy-ish place features beach tents and simple accommodation with shared bathrooms, as well as a beach volleyball area, a cocktail bar, and a cool little chillout lounge complete with sand under your feet.
+The average price per night is $5-$25.